Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇨🇾 Cyprus vs 🇳🇱 Netherlands: crypto licensing compared

-Cyprus and Netherlands take recognisably different routes to crypto authorisation.
+Cyprus and Netherlands are commonly considered side by side for crypto authorisation.
 In Cyprus the route is the MiCA CASP Authorisation granted by CySEC; existing Cyprus Investment Firms (CIFs) can extend their licence to cover crypto-asset services under a simplified process overseen by Cyprus Securities and Exchange Commission (CySEC) - sole National Competent Authority for MiCA in Cyprus; in Netherlands it is the MiCA CASP Authorisation (Crypto-Asset Service Provider), granted by AFM; DNB co-assesses fitness/propriety and AML for licence holders under Autoriteit Financiële Markten (AFM) - lead conduct regulator and licensing authority; De Nederlandsche Bank (DNB) supports with prudential/AML input.
-The two regimes differ on 7 of 9 tracked decision dimensions, including timeline to authorisation and local substance.
-The free columns below are open to everyone; the decision figures unlock with a pass, each one dated and sourced.
+The public licence and regulator fields below are open to everyone; the complete sourced comparison is included with access.

 Dimension 🇨🇾 Cyprus partly open